Braham Snyder

 paper | ICLR reviews (rejected, top ~30%)

-We revisit residual algorithms, averages of residual minimization and temporal difference learning.
-We add residual algorithms to a modern and high-scoring but inefficient offline algorithm.
+We revisit residual algorithms, averages of the semi-gradient (the conventional approach) and the residual gradient.
+We add residual algorithms to a simple and high-scoring but inefficient offline algorithm.
 Changing nothing else, the residual weight hyperparameter reduces the number of neural networks required by 50x on a standard benchmark domain.